- General Examination FAQs

 *If your primary government-issued identification contains your photograph but not your signature, your second form of identification (e.g., an employee ID card or credit card) must contain your signature to supplement your photo-bearing, government-issue ID.

-Please note: only IDs in English will be accepted for LRP examinations.
+Please note: only IDs in English will be accepted for LRP examinations in English.
+For Spanish LRP examinations, IDs in English or Spanish will be accepted.
+Digital IDs are not permitted.

 If your name does not match what is on file on examination day, you will not be able to sit the examination and will forfeit all examination fees.